 We can’t forget the travelers among us who use GoPros and other action cams to give audiences a glimpse into their adventures.
 It’s easy to keep that video gear safe with HSU’s GoPro case, compatible with most GoPro models and similar cameras from several other brands.

-The interior is made of high-density foam, with configurable slots for a camera and accessories like a charger and spare batteries.
-There’s also a mesh pocket in the lid for cables, memory cards, and on the larger version, a cutout for a selfie stick or tripod as well.
+The interior is made of high-density foam, with slots for a camera and accessories like chargers and batteries.
+There’s a mesh pocket in the lid for small items like cables and memory cards, and on the larger version, a cutout for a selfie stick or tripod as well.

 The rugged exterior is made of a weatherproof hard shell, and there’s a carry handle on the top, plus a carabiner for attaching the case to a backpack or other larger bag.